 With 2016 right around the corner, it is time to look at an investment in automation as the starting point of a business improvement plan.
-Manufactures need to look at automation from the top down, by identifying the challenges of the business, then finding ways automation can be used to meet those challenges and attain business goals.
+Manufacturers need to look at automation from the top down, by identifying the challenges of the business, then finding ways automation can be used to meet those challenges and attain business goals.

 Automation should be viewed as a key part of the overall business strategy in 2016, not just a series of independent projects.
 This will help make a connection between your business and automation strategy and how the two are closely aligned.

 Be smart in 2016 and take the approach of using an automation strategy to implement the right technology in the right way to get ahead of your competition!
-Let’s walk though how it’s done.
+Let’s walk through how it’s done.